theobald-software/theobald-software.github.io/content/_en/erpconnect/sap-connection/sso-with-snc.md

 For 32-bit: gsskrb5.dll
 For 64-bit x86: gx64krb5.dll

-To configure SSO with SNC on your SAP System please apply the Kerberos SNC settings as described in the [SAP help].(https://help.sap.com/viewer/e815bb97839a4d83be6c4fca48ee5777/7.5.9/EN-US/440ebf6c9b2b0d1ae10000000a114a6b.html).
+To configure SSO with SNC on your SAP System please apply the Kerberos SNC settings as described in the [https://help.sap.com/viewer/e815bb97839a4d83be6c4fca48ee5777/7.5.9/EN-US/440ebf6c9b2b0d1ae10000000a114a6b.html](SAP help).
 If you can log on via SSO from SAP GUI to your SAP system, that’s already a good sign.